Add lookup values to your query

 Add lookup values in the LINQ query editor

-You can also add lookup values editing the LINQ query directly.
-To do it, open the Query Editor and use the following syntaxis:
+You can also add lookup values by editing the LINQ query directly.
+To do it, open the Query code editor and use the following syntaxis:

 select `lu/lookupName/lookupColumn`(field) as newColumnName